UPDATED OCTOBER 2025

 83-years old | Leeds, Alabama

-William Donald Thomas, 83-years old, was mauled to death by two rottweilers when he was retrieving mail from his mailbox.
-His wife had just returned from the grocery store when she discovered her husband lying in her neighbor's yard severely wounded.
-The dogs were milling about nearby.
-A responding police officer shot and killed both dogs.
-The animals belonged to longtime neighbor Jerry Lenton and his wife.
-Authorities soon learned that the couple also ran a breeding operation on their property.
-Leeds police, assisted by Birmingham Jefferson County Animal Control, Moody police and the St. Clair County Sheriff’s Department, removed 33 dogs -- all rottweilers and rottweiler mixed breeds -- from the Lenton's property that night.
-Leeds Police Chief Byron Jackson said "four truckloads" of dogs were transported to Birmingham, ranging from friendly to dangerous.
-In December, a grand jury indicted both Jerry Lenton and his wife Jacqueline Lenton for manslaughter and criminally negligent homicide. [source citations]
+William Donald Thomas, 83-years old, was killed by two loose rottweilers.
+The attack occurred in the 9100 block of Weaver Avenue around 3:55 pm, Leeds Police Chief Byron Jackson said.
+A responding officer shot and killed both dogs.
+The pair of rottweilers attacked Thomas while he was checking his mail.
+His wife had just returned from the grocery store when she found him lying in the neighbor's yard severely wounded.
+The dogs were lingering nearby.
+The rottweilers belonged to longtime neighbor Jerry Lenton and his wife, who ran a breeding operation on their property, housing three dozen rottweilers.
+Leeds police, assisted by Birmingham Jefferson County Animal Control, Moody police and the St. Clair County Sheriff’s Department, removed 33 dogs -- all rottweilers and rottweiler-mix breeds -- from the property.
+Jackson said "four truckloads" of dogs were transported to Birmingham, ranging from friendly to dangerous.
+A grand jury later indicted Jerry Lenton, 56, and his wife Jacqueline Lenton, 56, for manslaughter and criminally negligent homicide. [source citations]

 Date of death: September 20, 2012 Chained: No